Prize winner 2025

 Motivation

 In the year when the European Capital of Culture doubles for the first time, as in the unique cross-border conurbation of Nova Gorica and Gorizia, we have decided to double the Darko Bratina Award, closely linked to this dual culture, wedged between East and West.
-That is why we are awarding the prize to two filmmakers from two different worlds: one from the East, Béla Tarr, a magnificent Hungarian filmmaker who knew how to tell the story of the curse and resilience of a world that has collapsed, and the other – actually two, since they are a couple – from the West (although one of them comes from Armenia), Yervant Gianikian and Angela Ricci-Lucchi, who in the 1950s created a film like no other.
+That is why we are awarding the prize to two filmmakers from two different worlds: one from the East, Béla Tarr, a magnificent Hungarian filmmaker who knew how to tell the story of the curse and resilience of a world that has collapsed, and the other – actually two, since they are a couple – from the West (although one of them comes from Armenia), Yervant Gianikian and Angela Ricci-Lucchi, who in fifty years created a kind of cinema like no other.
 They started from images found in the world that did not belong to them, but to all of us, and they wove the memory of the human world (for example, their films created from footage shot by Luca Comerio during the First World Wa).
 They have traveled the world with their films and shown that film is created along paths of freedom, dialogue, and poetry, and through the independence of unconventional, demanding, and dynamic choices.

 Both award winners have paved the way for a different view of film with their creative work, which transcends the borders of countries and languages.
 Their visions have opened up the space for thinking about history, society and art and teach us that film is a place where cultures, memories and human destinies meet.